basho/riak_shell/README.md

 ./riak-shell
 ```

-You get help on what is implemented in the riak_shell with the help command:
+You get help on what is implemented in the riak-shell with the help command:
 ```
 riak-shell (1)> help;
 ```